St. Annagasse 18 / CH-8001 Zürich, Schweiz

 – SATW published the third edition of its biannual “Technology Outlook”, an overview of the most promising upcoming technologies for Switzerland, written by various leading experts.
 For the first time, the publication was also published as an extensive online-version and accompanied by a roadshow with multiple presentations for SME business owners and innovation professionals.

-– Under the auspice of the SATW topical platform on artificial intelligence, leading experts in the field have published the whitepaper “Recommendations for an AI Strategy in Switzerland”.
+– Under the auspices of the SATW topical platform on artificial intelligence, leading experts in the field published the whitepaper “Recommendations for an AI Strategy in Switzerland”.
 The experts describe areas with great potential for Switzerland, amongst others the creation of national data platforms.
 Without such efforts, Switzerland risks being left behind in this forward-looking technology.